Subcategory (RNA class) for MIR484 Gene

 Quality Score for this RNA gene is

 External Ids for MIR484 Gene

 microRNAs (miRNAs) are short (20-24 nt) non-coding RNAs that are involved in post-transcriptional regulation of gene expression in multicellular organisms by affecting both the stability and translation of mRNAs. miRNAs are transcribed by RNA polymerase II as part of capped and polyadenylated primary transcripts (pri-miRNAs) that can be either protein-coding or non-coding.
 The primary transcript is cleaved by the Drosha ribonuclease III enzyme to produce an approximately 70-nt stem-loop precursor miRNA (pre-miRNA), which is further cleaved by the cytoplasmic Dicer ribonuclease to generate the mature miRNA and antisense miRNA star (miRNA*) products.
 The mature miRNA is incorporated into a RNA-induced silencing complex (RISC), which recognizes target mRNAs through imperfect base pairing with the miRNA and most commonly results in translational inhibition or destabilization of the target mRNA.
 The RefSeq represents the predicted microRNA stem-loop. [provided by RefSeq, Sep 2009]

 GeneCards Summary for MIR484 Gene

 MIR484 (MicroRNA 484) is an RNA Gene, and is affiliated with the miRNA class.
-Diseases associated with MIR484 include Microhydranencephaly and Lissencephaly 4.
-Among its related pathways are Regulation of PLK1 Activity at G2/M Transition and Organelle biogenesis and maintenance.
-An important paralog of this gene is NDEL1.
+Diseases associated with MIR484 include Lissencephaly 4 and Microhydranencephaly.
+Among its related pathways are Regulation of PLK1 Activity at G2/M Transition and Mitotic Metaphase and Anaphase.